isc-projects/kea/doc/sphinx/arm/hooks.rst

     addrtotext(substring(option[25].option[26].hex, 9, 16))

 All other parameters of the options are available at their respective offsets in the option.
-Please read corresponding RFC for more details:
+Please read RFC8415 for more details.

-IA_NA and OPTION_IAADDR are available in RFC3315.

-IA_PD and OPTION_IAPREFIX are available in RFC3633.

 Examples: